galindoptbr/vacation-node-api/README.md

    - System validates data
    - Password is hashed with bcrypt
    - User is created in MongoDB
+   - Admin status can be set during registration

 2. **Login**
    - Client sends credentials to `/api/auth/login`